toto-a/NeuralNet-Variety/README.md

 [Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/Edge_detection) for some edge detection using opencv dnn and a semi automatic canny

-[Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/SIREN) for an implementaion of SIREN
+[Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/SIREN) for an implementaion of SIREN (Implicit Neural Representation)

-[Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/NeRF) for an implementaion of a NeRF
+[Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/NeRF) for an implementaion of a simple NeRF

 [Here](https://github.com/toto-a/NeuralNet-Variety/tree/main/Meta-Learning) for an implementaion of a simple Meta-Learning algorithm (Learning to learn)